 Ireland is so easy to reach from Scotland, Wales or England, whether you jump on a quick 1-hour flight or drive and take the ferry across the Irish Sea.
 Once you arrive you could get to know the buzzing Irish capital, Dublin, before setting off around the country.

-Choose from road trips around the island or short breaks to the cities.
+Choose from road trips to guided tours around the island.
 Imagine yourself wandering through ancient Celtic monuments, going for a walk on the emerald hills, and learning about Gaelic culture.
 You could sit in a traditional Irish pub tasting the local brew and listening to live music.
 It’s all on your doorstep.

 Want to go on an Ireland road trip?

 We recommend at least 6 to 8 days to make the most of a road trip around Ireland.

 All our tours set off from Dublin and include top attractions such as the Cliffs of Moher, the Ring of Kerry, and Blarney Castle.
 As the itineraries are flexible, you’ll have the freedom to pull the car over at any attractions or breathtaking views.

 Here’s an example of a one-week Ireland road trip itinerary:

 Day 1 – Arrive in Dublin.

 Day 2 – Pick up your rental car and drive to the west coast.
 Spend the night in Galway.

 Day 3 – Explore Connemara or the Aran Islands.
 Overnight in Galway.